djfeistel/LASR/README.md

 | KP.2 | #639940 |

 **The COG file should be either be in TSV or CSV format and without a header (though a header should not interfere with the final output).**
-*Hex color codes are not necessary and a user can redefine these values as they feel fit for there needs.*
+*Hex color codes are not necessary and a user can redefine these values as needed.*

 ```